 Even our beloved Bahamas, of which 90% of the population is black, issued a travel warning for those wanting to visit the U.S. soon.
 Not the first time either.
 A sign of the times.

 And while travel is an absolute privilege for so many, I want to encourage my fellow black americans who’ve had their passport in hand just waiting for the opportune moment to take off temporarily, that the time is now.

 While I’d love to include other continents in the mix, Europe is the one I’ve spent the last 3 years exploring the most.
 So it’s currently the only continent I can confidently offer suggestions for cities that not only welcome black skin color, but celebrate it as well.

 Scottish people are some of the most hilarious and genuine people you’ll ever meet.

-Not only will they feel comfortable opening up to you with their life story within seconds, but they’ll invite you for a beer, banter about how much they hate England (haha, sorry Brits), and find a way to make light of any negative situation.
+Not only will they feel comfortable opening up to you with their life story within seconds, but they’ll invite you for a beer, banter about how much they don’t consider themselves British (ha), and find a way to make light of any negative situation.